mactodd315/PEWSBI/examples/variable_totalmass/readme.md

 # How to run this example
-There are several bash scripts in contained in the subfolder `code`, and walking through these demonstrates the flow of the modular nature of this code. **Note: You should change the current folder variable in each of the scripts to match where your PEWSBI directory is.** All created files and subdirectories will be contained inside this example folder.
+There are several bash scripts contained in the subfolder `code`, and walking through these demonstrates the flow of the modular nature of this code.
+There is also a more compact workflow example, contained in `workflow_example`, which can be used as well; this requires that `Pegasus` also be installed, in order to handle the cluster job management.
+The workflow example, can only be run on a cluster, so for local jobs you should use the bash scripts. **Note: You should change the current folder variable in each of the scripts to match where your PEWSBI directory is.** All created files and subdirectories will be contained inside this example folder.

-**Before running any scripts, you must activate the installed environment**
+**Before running any scripts, you must activate the installed environment as well as add the PEWSBI bin to PATH**
 ```
 conda activate sbi_env
+export PATH=$PATH:<path/to/PEWSBI/bin>
 ```

 All `python` scripts have `argparse` help written and can be called with
 ```
-python /path/to/script.py -h
+script -h
 ```

 ## 1. `injection.ini`